 - ALL ejections REQUIRE a report to be completed and filed with the OHSAA. - Ejection Reports are completed and submitted electronically.
 This automatically sends the report to the school. - In the event of a coach or player ejection, he/she is ejected from ALL GAMES for the remainder of the day of the ejection PLUS all contests at all levels until two regular season/tournament contests are played at the same level of the ejection or disqualification.
-Ejected coaches must also pay a \$100 fine and complete the National Federation of State High School Association's (NFHS) "Teaching and Modeling Behavior" online course within 30 days of the ejection.
-The responsibility for compliance rests with the school's administration. - Ejected COACHES are required to LEAVE the premises immediately.
-If no assistant coach is present, the game is over and the score stands 'as is.' - Ejected PLAYERS are to remain in the BENCH AREA under the supervision of the coach. - As of 2001 Any player or coach ejected for fighting is ejected from ALL GAMES for the remainder of the day of the ejection and will be ineligible for all contests at all levels until FOUR regular season/tournament contests are played at the same level as the ejection or disgualification. - ALL EJECTIONS ARE FINAL AND NOT PERMITTED TO BE APPEALED per the OHSAA's Board of Directors. - Though every ejection has its own story, do not call the OHSAA office asking for an appeal of the ejection.
+Ejected coaches may have additional penalties - Ejected COACHES are required to LEAVE the premises immediately.
+If no assistant coach is present, that team must leave the meet; if no other teams are at the meet, the meet ends. - Ejected PLAYERS are to remain in the BENCH AREA under the supervision of the coach.

+- As of 2001 Any player or coach ejected for fighting is ejected from ALL GAMES for the remainder of the day of the ejection and will be ineligible for all contests at all levels until FOUR regular season/tournament contests are played at the same level as the ejection or disqualification. - ALL EJECTIONS ARE FINAL AND NOT PERMITTED TO BE APPEALED per the OHSAA's Board of Directors. - Though every ejection has its own story, do not call the OHSAA office asking for an appeal of the ejection.
 It will not and cannot be overturned.
 The circumstances surrounding the ejection can and should be expressed on the "School Response Form" that will be received by the school after the ejection occurs.

-General Message on Health & Safety
+General Message on Health & Safety (Track & Field and Cross Country)